‘I have nowhere to go’: With Russia at their door, Ukrainians flee Pokrovsk

 “People always wait until the very last moment to evacuate,” says Mr. Buhaiov, who started this line of work when he evacuated his own parents and relatives from Severodonetsk, which has been under Russian occupation since June 2022.

 He checks that the teary grandmothers in his van have all they need, cracking jokes to put them at ease.
-“By the time they finally understand the danger of the war,” he says, it can be too late for the evacuation crews to help.”
+“By the time they finally understand the danger of the war,” he says, “it can be too late for the evacuation crews to help.”

-In Bilytske, even the pigeons are shellshocked
+In Bilytske, even the pigeons are shell-shocked

-Russian President Vladimir Putin has long coveted the industrial regions of Luhansk and Donetsk, collectively known as Donbas, in eastern Ukraine.
+Russian President Vladimir Putin has long coveted the industrial regions of Luhansk and Donetsk, collectively known as the Donbas, in eastern Ukraine.
 Russia seized control of large portions of these coal-rich areas in 2014 and has gradually expanded its territorial gains since its full-scale invasion in 2022.
 Last month, Russian forces broke through Ukrainian defense lines and rained destruction on residential towns, sparking a major civilian exodus.

 Pokrovsk had stood out as one of the livelier cities still under Ukrainian control in Donetsk.
-But now, Russian forces are less than five miles from the southeastern edge of the town.
-This allows them to strike with artillery, as well as with glide bombs and missiles whose explosions are part of the soundscape.
+But now, Russian forces are less than 5 miles from the southeastern edge of the town.
+This allows them to strike with artillery, as well as with “glide bombs” and missiles whose explosions are part of the soundscape.
 Over half of the district’s original population of 54,000 has gone.

 Billboards that used to urge citizens to join various army units now display one clear command: evacuate.
 Police cars patrol the few blocks of Pokrovsk that still show signs of life, reiterating the same message over their loudspeakers.
 But time is running out.
 Evacuation trains no longer leave from the station, and the Russians have destroyed three of the road bridges that had offered a way out of the town.